Stuffed with an irresistible buttery crumble and baked until tender, Baked Apples are a delicious and easy spin on classic apple crisp.

 There is nothing better than a soft, sweet apple paired with a buttery, crisp cinnamon topping.
-It is one of the best warming, homey desserts that exists.
+It is a combination that screams fall and always warms me to the core.

 For an apple that will not get mushy or mealy, you want to select a firm apple for this recipe.